beroal/vincenzo/capstone_doc/README.md

-My capstone project for the Rust Bootcamp — Winter 2025.
+My capstone project “BitTorrent media streaming” for the Rust Bootcamp — Winter 2025.
 The idea was chosen from a [list](ideas.md).

 The following prerequisites would be helpful to understand this document: